OgeeTech/weather-app/README.md

-# weather-app
-weather app with dark mode
+# Weather-App with HTML, CSS and JavaScript